ALISem/CIM-CSIS/README.md

 # CIM-CSS Source Code

-These folders are the Eclipse plug-ins form which the CIM-CSS tool is generated.
-Import these projects to take a look at the source code and the different EMF and GMF models.
+These folders are the Eclipse-based projects form which the CIM-CSS tool is generated.
+Import these projects to take a look at the source code and check the different EMF and GMF models.

 Option 1: